hotfix-houdini/block-party/README.md

 - **BeamBlock** - is inspired by Apache Beam, and lets you group a stream into finite time windows, and output an aggregate of each window.
 - **FilterBlock** - is a simple "where" statement.
 - **SequencePreservingBlock** - is used to maintain and re-order contiguous streams.
 Useful when a message broker might not guarantee message order.
-- **ThrottleBlock** - is used to gaurd downstream blocks with a time delay.
+- **ThrottleBlock** - is used to guard downstream blocks with a wall-clock throttle.
 - **DataflowBuilder** - is used to construct chains of blocks.
     - Compiles down into a single IPropagatorBlock via `DataflowBlock.Encapsulate`
     - Exposes a **Kafka** method, inspired by Apache Kafka, which provides in-order parallelism.